ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 * Arctos will handle in higher geography up to admin level 2 for the United States  (other countries to be discussed and handled later, as requested by members of the community)

+### Marine-based Geography

+Please refer to [Marine Geographies: the levels](https://docs.google.com/spreadsheets/d/1ToiR7wvL01c1QibQAsxIhc4AKQ3TIVhW59eJozLvHEo) assembled by the Arctos Geography Committee.

+## Editing Guidelines

+Do not change the fundamental nature of geography without the full consent and understanding of all users.
+Adding references, fixing typographical errors, etc. is acceptable.

 # Spatial